 Civics 101-The Constitution of the United States of America

 The Preamble is more than words on a page—it’s the foundation of our democracy.
 In this course, students in grades 4–8 will dig into its meaning, line by line, to uncover the ideas that still shape our nation today.
 Together we’ll explore, question, and discuss with a critical eye, building not just knowledge but the ability to analyze and connect ideas as a community.
 The experience culminates in a project-based learning showcase, where students put their understanding into action—demonstrating not just what they’ve learned, but how they can carry these ideals forward.
-This course doesn’t just teach civics; it nurtures informed, confident young citizens ready to make their voices heard.
+This course goes beyond civics lessons to help students become confident, independent learners, who are also effective communicators, analytical thinkers, and compassionate, transformational leaders committed to thoughtful decision-making and integrity

 Apply Today